Connect to a Kafka cluster

 -

-Use the connection example for a producer:
+Use the following connection example for a producer:

 import confluent_kafkadef error_callback(err):raise errproducer = confluent_kafka.Producer({"bootstrap.servers": "<host>:<port>","security.protocol": "SASL_SSL","sasl.mechanism": "SCRAM-SHA-512","sasl.username": "<user_name>","sasl.password": "<password>","ssl.ca.location": "<path>","error_cb": error_callback,})producer.produce("<topic_name>", "message")producer.flush(60)Specify: